-- COMMMISSIONER ROBINSON: Thank you.
-Thank you very much and to your daughter and your niece.
-Thank you. - KAREN SNOWSHOE: I just have one tiny question.
-You mentioned that you and your brother felt racism and you were the only two Native kids when you were in Saskatchewan.
-Which community were you in? - GINA GILL: We lived in Shellbrook, Saskatchewan, that's about 20 minutes from Prince Albert. - KAREN SHOWSHOE: Thank you Gina and thank you McKenzie and thank you Kim.
-Gina is there anything maybe that's come to mind that -- anything else that you'd like to say to the Commissioners. - GINA GILL: Again I would just like to thank this process and I'm only looking forward to the future.
-I know it's going to be even bigger and brighter.
-Going to give a lot of hope and strength and I know it's going to give courage to more women.
-There is many women that are in this situation.
-Many women that are being demoralized, degraded.
-Especially when they go to these agencies for help.
-That needs to change, because it's stopping them.
-If we have an unhealthy worker, nobody's going to go to They don't want to go and be mistreated or them. looked down on.
-Especially when that person doesn't have the right to do that.
-It defeats the purpose.
-We need to have healthy workers in these fields of work.
+"Would you like to come into the office, I think 1 2 we could really use you guys."
+So they started 3 teaching us about the agreements and negotiations 4 and things like that and I was just, I don't 5 know, I love that.
+Maybe it's because I just 6 wanted to learn everything and anything about my 7 people.
+So that's what I've been dedicating my live to and that's what helps me and gives me 8 9 strength.
+Going back to the land.
+Practicing 10 our ways, our culture, trying to speak our 11 That will also give the women languages.
+12 strength.
+13 COMMMISSIONER ROBINSON: Thank you.
+Thank you very 14 much and to your daughter and your niece.
+15 16 KAREN SNOWSHOE: I just have one tiny question.
+You 17 mentioned that you and your brother felt racism 18 and you were the only two Native kids when you 19 were in Saskatchewan.
+Which community were you 20 in?
+21 GINA GILL: We lived in Shellbrook, Saskatchewan, that's about 20 minutes from Prince Albert.
+2.2 23 KAREN SHOWSHOE: Thank you Gina and thank you McKenzie 24 and thank you Kim.
+Gina is there anything maybe 25 that's come to mind that -- anything else that 26 you'd like to say to the Commissioners.
+27 GINA GILL: Again I would just like to thank this 28 process and I'm only looking forward to the 29 future.
+I know it's going to be even bigger and 30 brighter.
+Going to give a lot of hope and strength and I know it's going to give courage to 31 32 more women.
+There is many women that are in this 33 situation.
+Many women that are being 34 demoralized, degraded.
+Especially when they go 35 to these agencies for help.
+That needs to 36 change, because it's stopping them.
+If we have 37 an unhealthy worker, nobody's going to go to They don't want to go and be mistreated or 38 them.
+39 looked down on.
+Especially when that person 40 doesn't have the right to do that.
+It defeats 41 the purpose.
+We need to have healthy workers in 42 these fields of work.
 Otherwise nobody's going to come forward.
-But like I said, it doesn't matter where you are in your life, you can get out of it.
-Dig deep and you'll get it.
-Do your prayers, do your homework and do the work.
+But like I said, it doesn't 43 44 matter where you are in your life, you can get prayers, do your homework and do the work.